AdrianSchneider/jsonfui/README.md

     curl -s https://api.github.com/users/adrianschneider/repos | jsonfui

+You can also write to stdout with `o`:

+    # list repos, pick one, view on github
+    curl -s https://api.github.com/users/adrianschneider/repos | jsonfui | xargs open

-When the application is open, you are in an interactive [blessed](https://github.com/chjj/blessed)-powered navigator.
+When the application is open, you are in a vim-style tree viewer.

 ### Hotkeys (vim mode)